solana-labs/example-helloworld/README-gitpod.md

 ## Quick Start

 Using this example in Gitpod connects to the public Solana `devnet` cluster.
-Gitpod does not support Docker in Docker so running a local cluster is not supported.
+Gitpod does not support Docker so running a local cluster is not supported.

 Run the client to load and interact with the on-chain program:
 ```bash